simonw/datasette-cluster-map/README.md

 A [Datasette plugin](http://datasette.readthedocs.io/en/latest/plugins.html) that detects tables with `latitude` and `longitude` columns and then plots them on a map using [Leaflet.markercluster](https://github.com/Leaflet/Leaflet.markercluster).

+More about this project: [Datasette plugins, and building a clustered map visualization](https://simonwillison.net/2018/Apr/20/datasette-plugins/)

 ## Demo

-https://datasette-cluster-map-demo.now.sh/ hosts a demo of this plugin running against several different tables.
+https://datasette-cluster-map-demo.datasettes.com/ hosts a demo of this plugin running against several different tables.

 ![Cluster map demo](https://static.simonwillison.net/static/2018/datasette-cluster-map.png)